Going Solo in Japan - Hakone -1978

 We as a group of 5 people travelled in a tourist bus.

 We stayed at famous Fujiya hotel which was located at a hight.
-Next morning we visited Lake Hakone.
-Our last journey in Bus was from in bus was to Odawara station and onwards by Shinkansen we went to Kyoto.
+Next morning we visited Lake Ashinoko or simply called Ashi.
+Our last journey in Bus was to Odawara station and onwards by Shinkansen we went to Kyoto.

 He took us to famous Owakudani Volcanic Valley.
 Here the volcanic activity was so strong that we didn’t spend a long time and returned to Tokyo.
 Owakudani is the area around a crater created during the last eruption of Mount Hakone some 3000 years ago.
 Today, much of the area is an active volcanic zone where sulfurous fumes, hot springs and hot rivers can be experienced.
 Additionally, Owakudani has good views of Mount Fuji on clear days.